 By Emily Cuneo from Emily Embarks

-To get there, visitors can either choose to fly into Boston Logan International Airport and rent a car to drive 4.5 hours along Massachusetts’ 95 North or if there is a little more room in your budget, you can fly into the Portland Maine International Jetport and drive just under 3 hours to reach the park.
-Having a rental car is highly recommended as it will provide you with the most freedom to see the park.
+To get there, visitors can either choose to fly into Boston Logan International Airport and rent a car to drive 4.5 hours along Massachusetts’ 95 North, or if there is a little more room in your budget, you can fly into the Portland Maine International Jetport and drive just under 3 hours to reach the park.
+A rental car is highly recommended as it will provide you with the most freedom to see the park.

 Acadia National Park is a natural wonder due to its endless beautiful scenery, from its Bubble Peaks and Eagle Lake to its 45 miles of carriage roads and Sand Beach.
 It’s easy to see why visitors travel from around the globe to witness a sunset over Frenchman’s Bay and enjoy a bowl of New England clam chowder in Bar Harbor!